felipecastro-data/felipecastro-data/README.md

 ---

-## 📌 Featured Projects (Coming Soon)
+## 📌 Featured Projects

-These public repos will showcase real-world, production-style solutions in SQL, Python, and PySpark:
+These public repos showcase real-world, production-style solutions in SQL, Python, and PySpark:

 ### 🐍 Python Projects
 - **1. Customer Churn Prediction** – Use of XGBoost, SHAP explainability, and deployment on Streamlit.